 - REBT ensures long-term effectiveness, which means REBT has an impact on the patients for a longer period.

 - REBT doesn’t include spirituality in its treatment procedure.
-As a result, people from all types of beliefs can receive this treatment without any issue.
+As a result, people from all types of beliefs can receive this treatment without any issues.
 They don’t need to change their spiritual belief.

-- Comparing to many other therapies, REBT requires only a few sessions to bring an effective result.
+- Compared to many other therapies, REBT requires only a few sessions to bring an effective result.
 On average 12-15 sessions are enough to help the patients to solve the problem.

 - REBT includes the patient’s participation in the therapy process.
 As a result, it becomes more effective and efficient.